 To be an exhibition designer is to be a storyteller

-In the Master of Arts program in Exhibition Design, you'll learn to create environmental experiences that inform, entertain, and inspire.
-You'll focus on the designers role and relationship to other members of the exhibition team while considering the exhibition from the perspectives of communication, design, and fabrication.
+In the Master of Arts program in Exhibition Design, you will learn to create environmental experiences that inform, entertain, and inspire.
+You will focus on the designers role and relationship to other members of the exhibition team while considering the exhibition experience from the perspectives of communication, design, and fabrication.

 This intensive three-semester program is designed for candidates with professional experience as well as for recent graduates.
 (Students can also choose to take courses on a part-time basis) Drawing on a range of disciplines including interior design, graphic design, industrial design, exhibit production, architecture, and lighting, you will explore the methods, techniques, and technologies needed to create exhibitions for a variety of venues, from museums to trade shows to public spaces.

-A faculty of exhibition designers, content developers, graphic and lighting designers, and design historians offer current industry expertise.
+A faculty of exhibition experience designers, content developers, graphic and lighting designers, and design historians offer current industry expertise.
 Courses blend classroom study, guest lectures, site visits, and hands-on experience.
-You'll learn to plan and design professional presentations, master a variety of design techniques and computer applications, and construct three-dimensional models.
+You will learn to plan and design professional presentations, master a variety of design techniques and computer applications, and construct three-dimensional models.

 Students execute full-scale projects, working with professionals in actual venues.
-Youll also complete an independent, interdisciplinary qualifying project in your final semester.
-Youll graduate prepared for a variety of careers with exhibition design and production firms, museums, corporations, and public venues.
+You will also complete an independent, interdisciplinary qualifying academic design project in your final semester.
+You will graduate prepared for a variety of careers with exhibition design and production firms, museums, corporations, and public venues.